 |Applicants are required provide a valid (five years or less) admissions test.
 The applicant may provide either of the following options: |

 Graduate Management Admissions Test (GMAT): The GMAT is composed of verbal, quantitative, written and analytical sections.
-The expected GMAT average for the IMBA program is 650-720.
+The current GMAT average for the MBA program is a 645, with most admitted applicants scoring in the 600-700 range.
 You may learn more about the GMAT and register for the test on the Graduate Management Admission Council website.
 If you have taken the test more than once, the admissions committee will only take into consideration your highest overall score.
-To have test scores sent, the institutional/program code for the Moore School's IMBA program is: JV2-TP-84.
+To have test scores sent, the institutional/program code for the Moore School's MBA program is: JV2-TP-84.

 GRE General Test (GRE): The GRE is composed of verbal, quantitative and analytical sections.
-The expected GRE average for the IMBA program is 315-325 (maximum score possible is 340) for tests taken after August 1, 2011 and between 1350-1400 (maximum score possible is 1600) for tests taken before August 1, 2011.
+The expected GRE average for the MBA program is 310-315 (maximum score possible is 340) for tests taken after August 1, 2011 and between 1300-1330 (maximum score possible is 1600) for tests taken before August 1, 2011.
 You may learn more about the test on the GRE website.
 If you have taken the test more than once, the admissions committee will only take into consideration your highest overall score.
-To have test scores sent, the institutional/program code for the Moore School's IMBA program is: 5818.
+To have test scores sent, the institutional/program code for the Moore School's MBA program is: 5818.

-The IMBA admissions committee does not have a preference in regards to the GMAT or GRE for admissions consideration.
+The MBA admissions committee does not have a preference in regards to the GMAT or GRE for admissions consideration.

 |Letters of Recommendation: |

 We encourage recommenders to submit their letters through the online application system.
-During the application process, the applicant is able to send an electronic request to the designated recommender.
+The applicant is able to send an electronic request to the designated recommender.
 The recommender is then able to complete the review within the online system or upload a saved document.